eronoobos/Civ5FantasyMapScript/readme.txt

--- add minimum to dice roll function (so that wet climates can more consistently put forests & jungles) -- try to figure out what causes texture errors?
+-- add minimum to dice roll function (so that wet climates can more consistently put forests & jungles)?
--- rename map options for clarity
+-- try to figure out what causes texture errors?
-	-- continent size should be arranged small to large -- same with continent shape (extra snakey to total blobs), region size, -- possibly make region size dependent upon map size (ginormous regions on a tiny map for instance, is just stupid) -- possibly stop painting/expanding region when it hits the maximum or minimum latitude -- allow more than one ally, with probabilities for each and make the appearance of any ally dependent upon latitudes. (plains for example should have tundra, desert, and grassland)
+-- allow more than one ally, with probabilities for each and make the appearance of any ally dependent upon latitudes. (plains for example should have tundra, desert, and grassland)
 -- code change: regionIndex and regionName are now redundant. merge them.
 -- better system for figuring out where deep & shallow areas are for expanding coasts -- posibility of seperating regions with rivers?

 v14 --> v15
+-- climates tweaked a lot. no more terraintypes completely excluded from any climate, and hot and cool latitudes less extreme.
+-- map options tweaked a bit:
+	-- "normal" continent shape is now paintedratio 0.5, and default -- most options now have "random" option
+-- rename map options for clarity
+	-- continent size should be arranged small to large -- same with continent shape (extra snakey to total blobs), region size, -- restrict region drawing to designated latitudes, with randomized tolerance for fewer straight horizontal edges -- World Age "Random" option works
+-- region sizes: the maximum must be no larger than the largest continent and no smaller than 10, and the minimum must be no larger than 1/2 the largest continent and no smaller than 5.
 -- mountains map option = "World Age" thousands of years -- improve latitude sensitive terraintype selection: if none of the terrains in tmult are allowed at the latitude, then find the terraintype with the largest distance from the specified latitude to the terrain's maximum and minimum.
 	-- also, the randomization should be a random chance to select an *allowed* terrain (new list generated each latitude), not just blindly selecting one at random until it's ok